by Robert S. Dinsmoor

 72. Wear UV-blocking sunglasses whenever you’re out in the sun for a while.
 There is strong evidence that ultraviolet sunlight can predispose people to cataracts.

 73. Wear a bike helmet.
-According to the Centers for Disease Control and Prevention, nearly 1,000 people die and 550,000 people wind up in the emergency room every year from bicycle-related injuries.
+According to the Centers for Disease Control and Prevention, about 700 people die and 500,000 people wind up in the emergency room every year from bicycle-related injuries.
 One study showed that wearing a bicycle helmet could reduce the risk of head injury by 69% to 74%.

 74. Know what to do when lightning strikes.
-Among natural phenomena, lightning is the second most common cause of death in the United States.
+Among natural phenomena, lightning is usually about tied with tornadoes as the second most common cause of death in the United States.
 (Flooding is number one.)
 The American College of Emergency Physicians recommends seeking shelter when a thunderstorm is approaching, avoiding tall structures such as isolated trees and flagpoles, and staying away from open fields and water.

 75. Stretch during long flights.
 When taking long airline flights, get up and stretch every hour or so to prevent the formation of blood clots in the legs.

 76. Have your heating system professionally inspected.
-Carbon monoxide from faulty heating equipment kills an estimated 500 Americans and makes countless others ill each year.
+In the United States, carbon monoxide from household appliances and machines kills about 170 people and makes many others ill each year.

 77. Wash your hands several times a day.
 This is one of the most effective ways of protecting yourself from the common cold and making sure you don’t spread it if you have it.